 Responsible authorities such as:

 - Enforcing agency for weights and measures

 And any other person.

-If representations are made against an application which cannot be resolved through mediation, then the application will be heard by our Licensing Committee.
+If representations are made in support or against an application.
+Mediation will only apply to representations against the application, if no agreement is reached between the parties then the application will be heard by our Licensing Committee..
 The hearing must be carried out within 20 working days ('working day' is any day other than a Saturday, Sunday or a Bank Holiday) from the end of the consultation period.

 An appeal process is available to the applicant and those who made representations to an application, if they are not satisfied with the decision of the licensing committee.

 We issue a notice of the decision to the applicant and anyone who made relevant representations.
 Appeals can be made against new, variation and review applications.